Severus Snape: Harry Potter and the Deathly Hallows

 From these memories, Harry sees Snape's childhood and learns his true loyalties.
 In this vision, Harry learns that Snape befriended Lily as a child when they lived near each other.
 Upon their arrival at Hogwarts, the Sorting Hat placed Snape and Lily into Slytherin and Gryffindor Houses, respectively.
 They remained friends for the next few years until they were driven apart by Snape's interest in the Dark Arts; the friendship finally ended following the bullying episode that Harry had briefly seen in the fifth book, in which Snape calls Lily "Mudblood".
 Despite this separation and Snape's enduring animosity toward Lily's eventual husband James Potter, Snape continued to love Lily for the rest of his life.

 The memories also show that as a Death Eater, Snape had revealed to Voldemort a prophecy made by Sybill Trelawney, causing Voldemort to attempt to prevent it by killing Harry and his parents.
 Snape, who had not realised until too late that Voldemort had interpreted the prophecy to be referring to Lily and her family (as it could've also referred to Frank and Alice Longbottom and their son Neville Longbottom), asked Voldemort to spare Lily.
 Still in terror for her life, he also approached Dumbledore, admitted his actions, and begged him to protect the Potters.
 Dumbledore chided him for thinking only of himself and not of Lily's husband and child, but agreed and ensured that they were placed under the Fidelius Charm.
 In return, Snape secretly allied himself with Dumbledore and the Order of the Phoenix as a double agent against Voldemort, using his powers of Occlumency to hide his betrayal from Voldemort.
 However, Snape demanded of Dumbledore that his love for Lily (his reason for switching sides) be kept a secret, especially from Harry, because of the deep animosity he felt towards Harry's father and his mixed feelings towards Harry (who reminded him of both his love for Lily Potter and her death, and his animosity towards James Potter).
 Dumbledore agreed and kept the secret throughout his life, although questioning Snape's request to "never reveal the best of you".
-Even with his efforts to protect her, Snape felt responsible for Lily's death at Voldemort's hands.
+Even with his efforts to protect her, Snape felt guilty and responsible for Lily's death at Voldemort's hands.